AVIF0035 Manage human factors in aviation operations

 Our Nationally Recognised two-day Human Factors course (AVIF0035 Manage human factors in aviation operations) has been designed to provide participants with an insight into how humans perform their tasks in the workplace and the factors that may affect safety and performance.
 During the course we will discuss ways in which humans go about their jobs, interact with each other, communicate with each other, and make decisions.

-Our Human Factors course is delivered in a blended format over two (2) days .
+Our Human Factors course is two (2) days in duration.
 The first day and a half will be theoretical and practical delivery, while the last part of the course will involve a theoretical workplace assessment which must be completed during the course.
+Practical assessment will occur during the course using visual aids.
+Where on-site training is being delivered, access to an operational workplace environment (preferably the aerodrome) would be ideal but not essential.

-Following the completion of the face-to-face component of the training, students will be required to complete a post-course assessment in the form of a case study.
+Following the completion of the face-to-face course, students will be required to complete a post-course assessment in the form of a case study.
+We suggest two days are needed to complete the case study, although time frames will vary for each individual.